Kepler's Orbits and Special Relativity in Introductory Classical Mechanics: Introduction

 \section{Introduction}

-The relativistic contribution to the rate of precession of perihelion of Mercury is calculated accurately using general relativity \cite{einstein0,einstein1,einstein2,einstein3,schwarzschild,droste}.
+The relativistic contribution to the rate of precession of perihelion of Mercury is calculated accurately using General Relativity \cite{einstein0,einstein1,einstein2,einstein3,schwarzschild,droste}.
 However, the problem is commonly discussed in undergraduate and graduate classical mechanics textbooks, without introduction of an entirely new, metric theory of gravity.
-One approach \cite{goldstein2,jose,peters,phipps1,phipps2} is to define a Lagrangian that is consistent with both Newtonian gravity and the momentum-velocity relation of special relativity.
-The resulting equation of motion is solved perturbatively, and an approximate rate of precession of perihelion of Mercury is extracted.
-This approach is satisfying in that all steps are proved, and a brief introduction to special relativity is included.
-On the other hand, one must be content with an approximate rate of precession that is about one-sixth the correct value.
-Another approach \cite{goldstein,TM1,barger,fowles,hand} is that of a mathematical exercise and history lesson.
-A modification to Newtonian gravity is given, without proof, resulting in an equation of motion that is the same as that derived from general relativity.
-The equation of motion is then solved using appropriate approximations, and the correct rate of precession of perihelion of Mercury is extracted.
-Both approaches provide an opportunity for students of classical mechanics to understand that relativity is responsible for a small contribution to perihelic precession and to calculate that contribution.
+One approach \hbox{\cite{goldstein2,jose,peters,*phipps1,*phipps2,jia}} is to define a Lagrangian that is consistent with both the momentum-velocity relation of Special Relativity and Newtonian gravity.
+The resulting equations of motion are solved perturbatively, and an approximate rate of precession of perihelion of Mercury is extracted.
+This approach is satisfying in that a familiar element of Special Relativity---relativistic momentum---produces a small modification to a familiar problem---Kepler's orbits---and results in a characteristic of general-relativistic orbits---precession of perihelion.
+On the other hand, one must be content with an approximate rate of precession that is one-sixth the correct value.
+Another approach \cite{goldstein,TM1,barger,fowles,hand} is that of a history lesson and mathematical exercise.
+A modification to Newtonian gravity is postulated, resulting in an equation of motion that is the same as that derived from General Relativity.
+The equation of motion is solved perturbatively, and the correct rate of precession of perihelion of Mercury is extracted.
+This method is satisfying in that the modification to Newtonian gravity results in the observed value for the relativistic contribution to perihelic precession.
+On the other hand, one must be content with a mathematical exercise, rather than an understanding of the metric theory of gravity from which the modification of Newtonian gravity is derived.
+Both approaches provide an opportunity for students of introductory classical mechanics to learn that relativity is responsible for a small contribution to perihelic precession and to calculate that contribution.